steveloughran/kerberos_and_hadoop/sections/kerberos_the_madness.md

 HDFS now supports *at rest encryption*; the data is encrypted while stored on disk.

 Before rushing to encrypt all the data, consider that it isn't a magic solution to
-security: the authentication and authentication comes first.
+security: the authentication and authorisation comes first.
 Encryption adds a new problem, secure key management, as well as the inevitable performance overhead.
 It also complicates some aspects of HDFS use.